How can we help?

 2019

-The Family Business Conference is launched in the Asia-Pacific region.
-Delegates from New Zealand and Singapore attend the event.
+The Family Business Conference – Asia-Pacific region was launched and delegates from New Zealand and Singapore attended the event in Melbourne.

 Today

-The organisation now has a total membership of over 3,000 including family business owners, advisors, and scholars.
-Family Business Australia is rebranded as Family Business Association in recognition of the major role it’s taken in the development of significant family business movements in both countries.
+FBA now has over 2000 members, including family businesspeople, advisors, academics and scholars.
+Family Business Australia and Family Business New Zealand was rebranded as the Family Business Association in recognition of the role it has taken in the development of a significant family business organisation in both countries.

-In a relatively short period of time, family business in Australia has not only become recognised as a sector but now boasts a vibrant national peak body organisation.
-We have developed strong affiliations with the academic community to drive its education and awareness agendas.
-This supports our strategies to serve and represent family businesses.
+In a relatively short period of time, family business in Australia and New Zealand has not only become recognised as a unique sector, but now proudly boasts a vibrant national peak body organisation.
+Amongst a range of factors, FBA has achieved this status by developing strong affiliations with the academic community to drive its education and awareness agendas, which support its strategies to serve and represent family businesses.